Wallflower (person)

-A wallflower is someone with an introverted personality type (or in more extreme cases, social anxiety) who will attend parties and social gatherings, but will usually distance themselves from the crowd and actively avoid being in the limelight.
+A wallflower is someone with an introverted or shy personality type (or in more extreme cases, social anxiety) who will attend parties and social gatherings, but will usually distance themselves from the crowd and actively avoid being in the limelight.
 They are also social around friends but not strangers, though once around friends, the strangers become less impactful.
 The name itself derives from the eponymous plant's unusual growth pattern against a wall as a stake or in cracks and gaps in stone walls.
 "Wallflowers" might literally stand against a wall and simply observe others at a social gathering, rather than mingle.

 Connection to sociology

 Structural function theory

 Structural functionalism is a sociological theory that sees society as a number of complex parts that form a stable and functional whole.
 This leads to a strong and coherent family unit made of smaller parts, with the functioning family unit then going on to form the smaller parts of a wider community, society and so on.